Referrer Policy

 For AI Browsers and Computer Use, Referrer Policy is not an agent identity control.
 It does not prove whether a human or a model caused a request.
 Its value is narrower: it reduces accidental context transfer when an automated browser opens a link, renders an image, embeds a frame, expands a preview, or loads a third-party widget.

 This matters because agents can generate browsing paths that are faster and less inspected than ordinary human navigation.
-A browser agent might search a private workspace, click into a vendor console, or render a generated report that includes external resources.
+A browser agent might search a private workspace, click into a vendor console, follow a generated citation, load a third-party image in a private report, or prerender a candidate page before the user sees it.
 A strict policy cannot clean a bad URL or govern a tool call, but it can keep the browser from automatically attaching more origin story than the target needs.

 Governance Use